How are students selected for the program?

 No. Any student who resides in the tristate area (NY, NJ, CT) who has played their instrument for at least two years may apply to MAP.
 Applicants may attend any type of school, including public, private, charter, independent, or home schools.

 Is there an age limit?

-Generally, yes.
-MAP offers instruction in most instruments of the band and orchestra, as well as piano and guitar.
-If you do not see your child's instrument listed on the Application for Admission, please contact the Office of Educational Outreach before applying.
-MAP does not offer instruction in voice.
+MAP offers concentrations in most instruments of the band and orchestra, as well as piano and composition.
+If you do not see your child's instrument listed on the Application for Admission, please contact the Office of Educational Outreach at email@example.com before applying.
+MAP does not offer a concentration in voice.

-Can students audition on more than one instrument?
+Can students apply for more than one concentration?

-A student can audition on up to two instruments, as long as the student has played each instrument for at least two years (three years for vioiln, cello, piano, or guitar).
-Students will be scheduled for a separate audition on each instrument and should prepare the appropriate audition requirements.
+A student can audition on up to two instruments as long as the student has played each instrument for at least two years (three years for violin, cello, or piano).
+In addition to those two instruments, a student may also apply for a concentration in composition (all composition applicants must play an instrument).
+Students will be scheduled for a separate audition for each instrument and should prepare the appropriate audition requirements.

 Do you have to own an instrument to be in MAP?

 No. If students do not have access to an instrument, they may borrow an instrument (except piano) through MAP for the duration of their enrollment in the program.

 Annual tuition per pupil is as follows.
 For further information on tuition, financial aid, and fees, please visit the Tuition & Financial Aid page.

 - Level 1: $1,500